jjean95/TalentLabs/README.md

 # TalentLabs
-Assignments by TalentLabs (Data Analyst path)
+Assignments by TalentLabs on Foundation Certificate in Data Analytic pathway.

 | No.  | Name  | Programming Language | Code  |
 | ---  | ----: | ----: | ---:  |